About UC Davis Medical Center

-In its 2021-22 survey, U.S. News & World Report ranked UC Davis Medical Center as one of the nation’s best hospitals in nine adult medical specialties, including cancer; cardiology & heart surgery; diabetes & endocrinology; ear, nose and throat; geriatrics; gynecology; neurology & neurosurgery; orthopedics; and pulmonology & lung surgery.
+In its 2022-23 survey, U.S. News & World Report ranked UC Davis Medical Center as one of the nation’s best hospitals in nine adult medical specialties, including cancer; cardiology & heart surgery; diabetes & endocrinology; ear, nose and throat; geriatrics; neurology & neurosurgery; obstetrics & gynecology; orthopedics; and pulmonology & lung surgery.
 We also ranked as high-performing in gastroenterology & GI surgery and in urology.

 We were recognized as the No. 1 hospital in the Sacramento area, and among the top 10 in California.

 U.S. News also rates the performance of hospitals in many common procedures and conditions.
 UC Davis Medical Center ranked high-performing (the highest possible rating) for back surgery (spinal fusion), COPD, colon cancer surgery; diabetes; heart attack; heart failure; hip fracture; hip replacement; kidney failure; leukemia, lymphoma and myeloma; lung cancer surgery, ovarian cancer surgery, pneumonia, prostate cancer surgery, stroke, and transcatheter aortic valve replacement (TAVR).

 In pediatric care, U.S. News included UC Davis Children’s Hospital among the nation’s top children's hospitals in five pediatric specialties in its most recent rankings, including diabetes & endocrinology, neonatology, nephrology, pulmonology & lung surgery, and together with partner Shriners Children’s Northern California, orthopedics.

 UC Davis Medical Center has also earned the nation’s highest form of recognition for nursing excellence: Magnet® recognition from the American Nurses Credentialing Center.
-Only about 8 percent of U.S. hospitals typically achieve this designation from the world’s largest and most prominent nurse credentialing organization – and as of the time of this writing, UC Davis is the only hospital in Sacramento to carry it.
+Less than 10 percent of U.S. hospitals typically achieve this designation from the world’s largest and most prominent nurse credentialing organization – and as of the time of this writing, UC Davis is the only hospital in Sacramento to carry it.